 VP contenders interviewing with Harris on Sunday

-Presumptive Democratic nominee Kamala Harris is meeting Sunday with the top contenders to be her running mate, and among them are Gov. Josh Shapiro of Pennsylvania and Gov. Tim Walz of Minnesota.
+Presumptive Democratic nominee Kamala Harris is meeting Sunday with the top contenders to be her running mate, and among them are Gov. Josh Shapiro of Pennsylvania, Gov. Tim Walz of Minnesota and Sen. Mark Kelly of Arizona.

 Both governors are traveling to Washington for an interview with Harris, according to multiple sources familiar with the plans.
 The Washington Post first reported the interviews with Harris' top VP contenders.